cockroachdb/terraform-provider-cockroach/docs/resources/cluster.md

 Optional:

 - `spend_limit` (Number, Deprecated) Spend limit in US cents.
-- `upgrade_type` (String) Dictates the behavior of cockroach major version upgrades.
-If plan type is 'BASIC', this attribute must be left empty or set to 'AUTOMATIC'.
+- `upgrade_type` (String) Dictates the behavior of CockroachDB major version upgrades.
+Manual upgrades are not supported on CockroachDB Basic.
+Manual or automatic upgrades are supported on CockroachDB Standard.
+If you omit the field, it defaults to `AUTOMATIC`.
 Allowed values are:
   * MANUAL
   * AUTOMATIC
 - `usage_limits` (Attributes) (see [below for nested schema](#nestedatt--serverless--usage_limits))